olivierfriard/boris_docs/index.rst

 Linux
 --------------------------------------------------------------------------------------------------------------------------------------------

-BORIS is available only for 64-bit systems.
+The BORIS ececutable program is available for Linux only for 64-bit systems.
+If you are using a 32-bit system you have to launch BORIS from sources.

 The `VLC media player <https://www.videolan.org/vlc/>`_ must be installed on your system.